How

 The Builder:

-Who put your Chang Jiang 750 together is vital
+Who puts your Chang Jiang 750 motorcycle sidecar together is the most vital part of buying the Chang Jiang 750 sidecar detail that

-similar.
-If you are in Beijing there are over
+If you are in Beijing there are over 20 shops

-20 shops you can go to for a Chang Jiang 750.
+you can go to for a Chang Jiang 750.
+On the high

-On the high end there are about 6 dealers that
+end there are about 6 dealers that are able to

-The difference in getting a Chang Jiang 750 is
+The difference in getting a good or bad Chang Jiang 750 is

 shop has Hebei plate bikes for 28,000 (illegally